-- Entity A offers Entity B money to not apply to an RFP that Entity A is applying to because of tight competition and limited funding. - An individual owns Entity C and also sits on the board of Entity D and both entities are applying to the same RFP. - An individual of the applicant/recipient has, in previous work for MDH, helped create the "ground rules" for a solicitation by performing work such as: writing the solicitation, or preparing evaluation criteria or evaluation guides for the solicitation.

-• An individual of the applicant/recipient is compensated for serving on the board of a non-profit that may benefit from this work.
+- Entity A offers Entity B money to not apply to an RFP that Entity A is applying to because of tight competition and limited funding. - An individual owns Entity C and also sits on the board of Entity D and both entities are applying to the same RFP. - An individual of the applicant has, in previous work for MDH, helped create the "ground rules" for this solicitation by performing work such as: writing this solicitation, or preparing evaluation criteria or evaluation guides for this solicitation. - An individual of the applicant is compensated for serving on the board of a non-profit that may benefit from this work.

 Instances in which an external partner worked in a volunteer capacity for the MDH should be evaluated on a case-by-case basis.
 Volunteer status has the potential to, but does not necessarily create a conflict of interest, depending on the nature of the relationship between the two parties.
-Volunteer is defined as "[a]n individual who performs hours of service for a public agency for civic, charitable, or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered, is considered to be a volunteer during such hours" (Code of Federal Regulations, title 29, section 553.101(a)).
+Volunteer is defined as "[a]n individual who performs hours of service for a public agency for civic, charitable, or humanitarian reasons, without promise, expectation or receipt of compensation for services rendered, is considered to be a volunteer during such hours" (29 CFR § 553.101(a)).
+III.
+Certification: External Partner Name: RFP Title: MDH Grant Program Name: (Ex: Family Planning Grant) Select ONE of the following responses below: To the best of my knowledge and belief, and except as otherwise disclosed, there are no relevant facts or circumstances that could give rise to individual or organizational conflicts of interest.
+2. I have an actual, potential, or perceived conflict(s) of interest which are listed below.
+To the best of your knowledge, write the names of entities/individuals with which you have an actual, potential, or perceived conflict: Name of entity/individual: Relationship (e.g., Volunteer, Employee, Contractor, Family Relation): Description of conflict (optional): Add additional names on separate sheet as necessary.
+By signing in the space provided below, External Partner certifies the following: • If a conflict of interest is discovered any time after submission of this form, I will immediately provide full disclosure in writing to MDH.

-Certific cation

-External Partner Name:

-RFP Title e (if applicable):

-Family Planning Grant)

-Select C ONE of the following responses below:

-or ci he best of my knowledge and belief, and except as otherwise disclosed, there are no relevant facts ircumstances that could give rise to individual or organizational conflicts of interest. ve an actual, potential, or perceived conflict(s) of interest which are listed below.

-To the best of your knowledge, write the names of entities/individuals with which you have an actual, potential, or perceived conflict:

-Name of entity/individual:

-Relationship (e.g., volunteer, employee, contractor, family relation):

-Description of conflict (optional):

-Add additional names on separate sheet as necessary.

-By signi ing in the space provided below, External Partner certifies the following:

-• If a conflict of interest is discovered any time after submission of this form, I will immediately provide full disclosure in writing to MDH.
 If a conflict of interest is determined to exist, MDH may, at its discretion, take action.
-I agree to comply with the notice of confidentiality per Minnesota Statutes, section 13.599.
+I agree to comply with the notice of confidentiality per Minn.
+Stat. § 13.599.

-External l Partner's Signature

-Signatur re:

-Date: